yushundong/REDRESS/README.md

 # REDRESS
 Open-source code for ''Individual Fairness for Graph Neural Networks: A Ranking based Approach''.

+## Citation

+If you find it useful, please cite our paper.
+Thank you!

+@inproceedings{dong2021individual,
+  title={Individual fairness for graph neural networks: A ranking based approach}, author={Dong, Yushun and Kang, Jian and Tong, Hanghang and Li, Jundong}, booktitle={Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery \& Data Mining}, pages={300--310}, year={2021}
+}

 ## Environment
 Experiments are carried out on a Titan RTX with Cuda 10.1.